clevelandmusicco/HothouseExamples/README.md

 * **[BasicSpringReverb](https://github.com/clevelandmusicco/HothouseExamples/tree/main/src/BasicSpringReverb)** - Classic spring reverb effect
 * **[BasicTremolo](https://github.com/clevelandmusicco/HothouseExamples/tree/main/src/BasicTremolo)** - Tremolo as simple as it gets

-### Other Examples

-These were written with the legacy mono version of the Hothouse in mind, so they might be qirky on the stereo version.
-They will be ported in the near future.
-(REMINDER: pull requests are welcome!)

-* **[ResetToBootloader](https://github.com/clevelandmusicco/HothouseExamples/tree/main/src/ResetToBootloader)** - Prepare the Daisy Seed to be flashed without having to press the BOOT and RESET buttons

 ## Pure Data (Pd) examples

 Just a handful of examples intended to show how to use the Hothouse with Pure Data/[Plugdata](https://github.com/plugdata-team/plugdata) patches and hvcc.